 What workouts does Openfit offer?

-Right now, Openfit offers 6 workout programs, as well as, a couple nutrition programs.
+Right now, Openfit offers effective workouts programs, as well as, a couple nutrition programs.

-- Xtend Barre: 30 unique workouts that mix cardio, pilates, and ballet together in under 30 minutes.
+- Xtend Barre: 30 unique workouts that mix cardio, pilates, ballet, and bodyweight training together in under 30 minutes.

 - XB Pilates: This is their newest workout and includes 14 workouts focused on pilates